chantsin/chantsin/README.md

 - I have completed a Natural Language Processing (NLP) project analyzing movie review data using a Lexicon-based sentiment analyzer.

 ### Hobbies
-- During my free time I like to go out on hikes, take my two huskies on walks, and play sports
+- During my free time I like to go out on hikes, take my two huskies on walks, and play sports.
-- Having been in Taekwondo most of my childhood, during my free time now I like to go cycling, play badminton, and occasionally go bouldering
+- Having been in Taekwondo most of my childhood, during my free time now I like to go cycling, play badminton, and occasionally go bouldering.

 <!--Skilled in Python using packages such as NumPy, Pandas, Matplotlib, SciPy, Statsmodels, SymPy.
 Experience using Excel and MySQL for data cleaning and analysis, and data visualizations through Tableau.
 As an inquisitive data scientist I have experience utilizing different machine learning algorithms to gain insights and predictions.
 Some of the classical algorithms include linear and logistc regression, kNNs, SVMs, and k-means clustering.
 I have also used neural networks to look at more complicated data, utilizing different architectures depending on the data type through TensorFlow or Pytorch.
 As a data analyst, I have performed different types of data analytics, including but not limited to, statistical, time-series, and sentiment analysis, using tools such as Python, SQL and Tableau.